The Dagda

 The Dagda (In Dagda /sga/, An Daghdha) is considered the great god of Irish mythology.
 He is the chief god of the Tuatha Dé Danann, with the Dagda portrayed as a father-figure, king, and druid.
 He is associated with fertility, agriculture, masculinity and strength, as well as magic, druidry and wisdom.
 He can control life and death (cf. his staff), the weather and crops, as well as time and the seasons.

 He is often described as a large bearded man or giant wearing a hooded cloak.
 He owns a magic staff (lorc) of dual nature: it kills with one end and brings to life with the other.
 He also owns a cauldron (the coire ansic) which never runs empty, and a magic harp (Uaithne, though this may be the name of the harper), which will not play unless called by its two bynames, and the harp can fly itself to the Dagda when thus beckoned.
 He is said to dwell in Brú na Bóinne (Newgrange).
-Other places associated with or named after him include Uisneach, Grianan of Aileach, Lough Neagh and Knock Iveagh.
+Other places associated with or named after him include Uisneach, Grianan of Aileach, Lough Neagh, Lough Derg, and Knock Iveagh.
 The Dagda is said to be the husband of the Morrígan and lover of Boann.
 His children include Aengus, Brigit, Bodb Derg, Cermait, Aed, and Midir.

 The Dagda's name is thought to mean "the good god" or "the great god".
 His other names include Eochu or Eochaid Ollathair ("horseman, great father"), and Ruad Rofhessa ("mighty one/lord of great knowledge").
 There are indications Dáire was another name for him.
 The death and ancestral god Donn may originally have been a form of the Dagda, and he also has similarities with the later harvest figure Crom Dubh.
 Several tribal groupings saw the Dagda as an ancestor and were named after him, such as the Uí Echach and the Dáirine.

 The Dagda has been likened to the Germanic god Odin, the Gaulish god Sucellos, and the Roman god Dīs Pater or Jupiter.